salehnevergiveup/concurrent-Programming-Barbershop-simulation-java/README.md

 ```shell
 127.0.0.1       explore.pixalink.io.test
 ```
 3. If system say unable to save the file, you can download https://www.sublimetext.com/ and run the app with administrator and open the file again to edit.
 4. Restart the Apache in XAMPP Control Panel.

+or

+3. Copy the hosts file to another directory.
+4. Convert the copied file to a text file (e.g., `host.txt`).
+5. Add the provided code: `127.0.0.1       explore.pixalink.io.test`.
+6. Save the changes.
+7. Copy the modified `host.txt` file.
+8. Remove the original hosts file from `C:/Windows/System32/drivers/etc/`.
+9. Paste your `host.txt` to `C:/Windows/System32/drivers/etc/`.
+10. Remove the `.txt` extension from the file name.

 ### Set up SSL / HTTPS